Hoo-Knows/HollowKnight.LostArtifacts/SPOILERS.md

 - Honeydrop (Hive) - Next to the bench
 - Infected Rock (Ancient Basin) - Defeat Broken Vessel
 - Buzzsaw (White Palace) - Hidden in the Workshop
-- Voidstone (Abyss) - Next to the Void Tendril journal entry
+- Void Emblem (Abyss) - Next to the Void Tendril journal entry
 - Attuned Jewel (Godhome) - Next to the Void Idol
 - Hidden Memento (Path of Pain) - Outside the entrance to Path of Pain after completing it